premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-- Connection pooling refers to the task of grouping database connections in cache to make them reusable because opening new connections every time to a database is a time-consuming process.
+- Connection pooling refers to the task of grouping database connections in the cache to make them reusable because opening new connections every time to a database is a time-consuming process.
-- Therefore, connection pooling enables us to reuse already existing and active database connections, whenever required, and increasing the performance of our application.
+- Therefore, connection pooling enables us to reuse already existing and active database connections, whenever required, increasing the performance of our application.
-- We can enable or disable connection pooling in your application by setting the pooling property to either true or false in connection string.
+- We can enable or disable connection pooling in your application by setting the pooling property to either true or false in the connection string.
 By default, it is enabled in an application.

 </blockquote>